mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * Takes in no parameters.
 > * Returns all rooms in an array of objects with just each room's room_id and room_num.
 ```
-// sample response from the '/api/rooms/all-ids-nums' GET route
+// sample response from this route
 [
     {
         "room_id": 1,